resource-watch/slate/source/includes/api/_widget.md

 }
 ```

+Loads the name and email address of the author of the widget.
+If the user issuing the request has role `ADMIN`, the response will also display the role of the widget's author.
+If the data is not available (for example, the user has since been deleted), no `user` property will be added to the widget object.

 #### Metadata

-Loads the metadata available for the widget.
-If none are found, an empty array is returned.

 ```shell
 curl -X GET "https://api.resourcewatch.org/v1/widget?includes=metadata"